 If you want the full responsibility (and benefits!) of Airbnb hosting or are an aspiring property investor keen to make money to later invest in your own property portfolio or a BRRR project, rent to rent can be a great option for you.

-Rent to rent is where you secure a property by offering a landlord a fixed-term guaranteed rent, usually for around 2-5 years.
-Then, you will legally rent the property out as serviced accommodation on Airbnb for an increased profit.
+You typically secure a property by offering a landlord a fixed-term guaranteed rent, usually for around 2-5 years.
 In the UK property investor communities, this strategy is often referred to as R2SA, i.e. rent to serviced accommodation.

-People often mix rent to rent with subletting – so let’s make things clear.
+People often mix rent to rent or rental arbitrage with subletting – so let’s make things clear.
 This is not the same as renting a property with a standard lease and pretending you’d live in the property yourself.
 Instead, you will need to be clear with the landlord or agent on what you intend to use the property for.
 Also, instead of a standard tenancy agreement, you would use a different type of legal agreement.
 The most common contracts used for rent to rent are commercial lease agreements and management agreements.
+Like any Airbnb host, you will also need to make sure you follow any local laws or regulations related to short-term rental businesses.

 Why would a landlord let me rent out their property on Airbnb?

 Obviously, not all landlords would be happy with this type of arrangement.
 However, there are also many tired or accidental landlords (e.g. due to inheritance or moving houses), that just want their monthly rental income without having to get involved with managing the property.
-With rent to rent strategy, you would usually offer a longer lease than normal tenants sign up for.
-This can be a great incentive for landlords that are not keen to find new tenants every year.
+With rent to rent strategy, you would usually offer a long-term rental lease agreement.
+This can be a great incentive for landlords who are not keen to find new tenants every year.
 Never mind taking the risk of not finding new tenants quickly enough.

 Most people doing the rent to rent strategy also offer landlords full management of the property.
 This means that they would organise any required maintenance themselves.
 And perhaps even do some decorative work to improve the standards of the property.

-A co-host is someone who helps the main host to take care of their Airbnb property and guests in return for a percentage of the income.
+An Airbnb co-host is someone who helps the main host take care of their Airbnb property and guests in return for a percentage of the income.
 As a co-host, you would take on agreed hosting duties and assist in making sure the Airbnb runs smoothly.

 It’s completely up to you and the main host to decide how to divide the responsibilities and income.
-Co-hosts usually help with some of the following tasks:
+Airbnb co-hosts usually help with some of the following tasks:

 3. Airbnb property management

 Offering Airbnb management services is essentially the next step from being a co-host.
-Property management could be a good option for you if you have a lot of time, or even want to build a business around this.
+Becoming an Airbnb property manager could be a good option for you if you have a lot of time, or even want to build a business around this.
 This way, you get involved in Airbnb without the risk of investing or renting a property.

 Offering Airbnb management services is a great way to make money on Airbnb without actually owning any property.
-There are many people who want to list on Airbnb, but simply don’t have the time or the resources to look after their property.
+Many people want to list on Airbnb but simply don’t have the time or the resources to look after their property.
 This is where you would come in.
+An Airbnb property manager is typically responsible for:

-In addition to great earning potential, this is also a very low-risk option compared to owning an Airbnb property or using the rent to rent strategy.
-As a middle person, you don’t need to worry about regular running costs for the property such as mortgage/rent, utility bills or maintenance costs.
+In addition to great earning potential, this is also a very low-risk option compared to owning an Airbnb property or using the rent to rent or Airbnb arbitrage strategy.
+As a middle person, you don’t need to worry about regular running costs for the property such as mortgage or rent, utility bills or maintenance costs.
 You will get paid your fee based on the total income the Airbnb property makes regardless of whether it’s making a profit for the host or not.

 Renting out a spare room on Airbnb is a common way for homeowners to make some extra cash.
 However, you don’t necessarily need to own your property to be able to do this.
 If you are a tenant with some extra space in your home, check with your landlord if they allow you to rent out a room on Airbnb.